AirKristo/MiniMax/README.md

 File must also be a txt file

-If any issues with python in command line then use python3 which also works, both worked for me in snappy1 so I did all the tests with the python argument
+If any issues with python in command line then use python3 which also works